muhammed-ajmal1217/Expense_Tracker/README.md

 # Expense Tracker Application

 ## Overview
 This Expense Tracker Application is designed to help users keep track of their expenses efficiently.
 It provides a simple and intuitive interface for managing expenses by allowing users to add, delete, and update expenses.
-Additionally, it offers various features such as category-based expense tracking, total expense calculation for each category, total expense calculation, and date-based expense filtering.
+Additionally, it offers various features such as category-based expense tracking, total expense calculation for each category, total expense calculation, and date-based expense display's.

 ## Features
 1. **Add, Delete, and Update Expenses**: Easily add new expenses, delete existing ones, and update details of any expense.